mitsuse/autocomplete-swift/README.md

 ## Related project

+In the GIF on the beginning,
-The GIF in the beginning also uses snippets for Swift contained in [neosnippet-snippets][github-neosnippet-snippets].
+I use snippets for Swift contained in [neosnippet-snippets][github-neosnippet-snippets] in addition to autocomplete-swift.

 ## License